Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 data sent, buffer sizes, communications overhead, etc.) with minimal effect on the accuracy.

-Other places where this operation can be useful are,
+Other places where this operation can be useful are:

 - Cleaning up paths from from "noisy" data sources (imagine getting pixel locations from an [edge detection][edge-detection] algorithm)